dolfly/nmdb/doc/design.rst

 redundancy purposes, allowing the administrator to have an up-to-date copy of the database in case the main one fails.

+It only makes sense if used with TIPC_ because it can multicast messages.

 The implementation is quite simple, because the code paths are exactly the same, with the exception of skipping the network replies, so they're done conditionally depending on the passive setting.

-Live switching of a server from passive to active (and vice-versa) should be possible, although it is not yet implemented.
+Live switching of a server from passive to active (and vice-versa) can be done at runtime by sending a *SIGUSR2* signal to the server.

 The cache layer